Saik0s/Whisperboard/README.md

 ## License

 This project is licensed under the GPL-3.0 license.
+The Poppins and Karla fonts used in project are licensed under the SIL Open Font License.

 ## Links
 <a href="https://www.buymeacoffee.com/saik0s" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>